pnp/powershell/documentation/Send-PnPMail.md

 ## DESCRIPTION

-Allows to send an email using the Office 365 SMTP Service or SharePoin.
+Allows to send an email using the Office 365 SMTP Service or SharePoint.

 ## EXAMPLES